zacfukuda/minamoto/README.md

 | - | version | Will be appended after the assets files like CSS and Javacript for cache busting purpose. |
 | - | proxy | Will be used as Browsersync option inside `gulpfile.js`.
 The default is `http://wordpress.localhost`. |

-> `style.css` exists only to be recognized as a theme by Wordpress system.
+> `style.css` exists only to be recognized as a theme by WordPress core.
 All styles are written in `src/stylus/*`, and will be compiled to `./dist/css`.

 In addition to the files above, you can configure files under `config` so that the source files will be compiled as you want it to.